docker/docs/content/manuals/security/for-admins/hardened-desktop/settings-management/configure-json-file.md

 > [!NOTE]
 >
-> Some of the configuration parameters only apply to Windows or to specific Docker Desktop versions.
+> Some of the configuration parameters only apply to certain platforms or to specific Docker Desktop versions.
 This is highlighted in the following table.

 The `admin-settings.json` file requires a nested list of configuration parameters, each of which must contain the `locked` parameter.
 You can add or remove configuration parameters as per your requirements.